Evicting secure Housing Executive tenants

 The Housing Executive can't start eviction proceedings if:

-- you have rent arrears but you are receiving social security benefits
+- you're being evicted for rent arrears but your only income comes from social security benefits

 - you have already left the accommodation

 - you only owe rent because of housing benefit overpayments

 Get advice if the Housing Executive is starting eviction proceedings but you fall into one of the categories outlined above.

 Can the Housing Executive evict me immediately?

 The Housing Executive can't evict you immediately.
 The Housing Executive must get a court order before evicting you.